acend/kubernetes-basics-training/content/en/docs/persistent-storage/_index.md

 If you are using Windows, your shell might assume that it has to use the POSIX-to-Windows path conversion for the mount path `/var/lib/mysql`.
 PowerShell is known to not do this while, e.g., Git Bash does.

-Append your command with `MSYS_NO_PATHCONV=1` if the resulting mount path was mistakenly converted.
+Prepend your command with `MSYS_NO_PATHCONV=1` if the resulting mount path was mistakenly converted.
 {{% /alert %}}

 {{% onlyWhenNot baloise %}}